Our Magnuson Family Origins in Sweden

 Anders father, Magnus Olofsson, died on December 29, 1837, at Katteberg, Örs socken.

-Anders, his mother Marta Svensdotter, and his brother Olof Magnusson, moved from Katteberg to Örbacka (Örebacka), Örs socken, in 1838. Örbacka is located only about 1¼ kilometers north-northwest of Katteberg. Örbacka is located on a low hill just above the east shore of Örsjön, near the south end of the lake.
-The old spelling for Örbacka is Örebacka.
+Anders, his mother Marta Svensdotter, and his brother Olof Magnusson, moved from Katteberg to Örebacka (Örbacka), Örs socken, in 1838.
+The old spelling for Örbacka is Örebacka. Örbacka is located only about 1¼ kilometers north-northwest of Katteberg. Örbacka is situated on a low hill just above the east shore of Örsjön, near the south end of the lake.

-Anders and his mother, Marta Svensdotter, moved from Örbacka, Örs socken, to Torp, Örs socken, in 1855.
+Anders and his mother, Marta Svensdotter, lived at Örebacka from 1838 to 1855.
+Anders and his mother, Marta Svensdotter, moved from Örebacka, Örs socken, to Torp, Örs socken, in 1855.
 Torp is located only about 1 kilometer northeast of Örbacka and a little less than 2 kilometers north-northeast of Katteberg.

-Kajsa moved from her parents’ home at Äckre (Eckre), Erikstads socken (Erikstad parish), to Mossebol (Måsebol), Örs socken, in 1859.
+Kajsa moved from her parents' home at Eckre, Erikstads socken, in October 1859, to Måsebol (Mossebol), Örs socken.
 The old spelling for Mossebol is Måsebol.
-Kajsa lived at Mossebol for about a year, before moving to Pålbön, Järns socken, in 1860.
-Kajsa lived at Pålbön until 1861.
-Erikstads socken adjoins Örs socken to the west, and adjoins Järns socken to the northeast.
+Kajsa lived at Måsebol for about a year before moving, in October 1860, to Pålbön, Järns socken.
+Kajsa lived at Pålbön also for about a year before moving, in October 1861, back to Eckre, Erikstads socken.
+Erikstads socken adjoins Örs socken to the west and adjoins Järns socken to the northeast.
+Kajsa again lived with her parents at Eckre, Erikstads socken, for about two years before moving, in October 1863, to Frestersbyn, Järns socken.

-After immigrating to the United States, Anders, Kajsa, and their children all changed their Swedish patronymic surnames to Magnuson, spelled with only one letter "s".
-The name of Anders and Kajsa’s oldest child (my great-grandfather) was changed from his Swedish patronymic name, Anders Magnus Andersson, to Andrew Magnus Magnuson.
+After immigrating to the United States, Anders, Kajsa, and their children all changed their Swedish patronymic surnames to Magnuson, spelled with only one letter “s.”
+The name of Anders and Kajsa's oldest child (my great-grandfather) was changed from his Swedish patronymic name, Anders Magnus Andersson, to Andrew Magnus Magnuson.

 The mother of Anders Magnusson, Marta Svensdotter, died on March 2, 1873, at Katteberg, Örs socken.